acsany/nextjs-postgres-example/README.md

-# Node.js Dev Container
+# Node.js Dev Container with Next.js

+> This repo is based on the plain Node.js Dev Container

-This repo is the basis for Node.js projects in a Docker container.
+This repo is the basis for Next.js projects in a Docker container.
 Copy this repo when you start a new project and enhance the project from there.

 ## Prerequisites